 7. DeSean Jackson, the magician

 DeSean Jackson is known for the electrifying play.
 On Dec.
-12, 2010, he gave another example why.
+12, 2010, he gave another example of why.

 With the game tied 20-20, Jackson took a pass from Michael Vick and turned it into a 91-yard scoring scamper.
 This was vintage Jackson.
 The completed pass was 10 yards, but Jackson literally went from one sideline to the other, weaving across the entire field to elude defenders.

 The Eagles went on to win.
 And for Jackson, this was a prequel.
-A couple weeks later, he broke the backs and the hearts of the New York Giants with a punt return for the game-ending touchdown.
+A couple of weeks later, he broke the backs and the hearts of the New York Giants with a punt return for the game-ending touchdown.

 7.5.
 That other “bowl” game